RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Programming-Guides.rst

 Deprecation Notice
 ====================

-In this release, the Heterogeneous Compute Compiler (HCC) compiler is deprecated and the HIP-Clang compiler is introduced for compiling Heterogeneous-Compute Interface for Portability   (HIP) programs.
+In the v3.5 release, the Heterogeneous Compute Compiler (HCC) compiler is deprecated and the HIP-Clang compiler is introduced for compiling Heterogeneous-Compute Interface for Portability   (HIP) programs.

 **NOTE**: The HCC environment variables will be gradually deprecated in subsequent releases.

 The majority of the codebase for the HIP-Clang compiler has been upstreamed to the Clang trunk.
 The HIP-Clang implementation has undergone a strict code review by the LLVM/Clang community and comprehensive tests consisting of LLVM/Clang build bots.
 These reviews and tests resulted in higher productivity, code quality, and lower cost of maintenance.

-The project is based on LLVM+CLANG.
-For more information, please visit :ref:`HCCguide`

 ROCm Languages
 ================